airways/shortcode/README.md

 copyright to the original author, your license to  use and modify this source is null and void.
 Use of this software constitutes your agreement to this clause.

-You are licensed to use this code only under the GPL v3, contained in the file LICENSE.